 Instructions

 - Separate the Broccoli florets and clean them well.
-Pat it dry and fry it in about a tbsp of oil.
+Pat it dry and fry it in about a tablespoon of oil.
 Fry it until the broccoli softens a bit, but is not cooked entirely.
 Keep aside.

 - In the same pan, heat the remaining oil and fry the sliced onions till translucent.
-(Make sure you leave a little bit of onion for grinding and then fry the rest).
-In the end, add the raisins and let it soften a bit.

 - Add the ground masala to the onions and fry till aromatic and the oil leaves the sides of the pan (about 12 – 15 mins).
 The more the masala fries the better the subzi tastes, so even if the masala is sticking to the bottom of the pan, sprinkle a little water and continue to fry.